rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._

-I need to emphasize that the _information presentation_ which is being considered facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
+I need to emphasize that the _information presentation_ under consideration facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
 Knowledge of these concepts is a prerequisite.
 Prerequisites are an important caveat and one that ends but being contentious.

 _side_note_start